OfficeDev/open-xml-docs/docs/how-to-get-the-contents-of-a-document-part-from-a-package.md

 ms.date: 11/01/2017
 localization_priority: Priority
 ---
-# How to: Get the contents of a document part from a package (Open XML SDK)
+# Get the contents of a document part from a package (Open XML SDK)

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to retrieve the contents of a document part in a Wordprocessing